Skip to Main Content Skip to Footer Toggle Navigation Menu

 Duties:

-• Works directly with recipients: conducts interviews with clients, provides resource information as needed, assures respectful customer service for all recipients, and provides direct services to food shelf clients when needed (including appointment scheduling, stocking shelves, and assisting clients with shopping)
+• Works directly with food program participants: assists with intake paperwork completion, provides resource information as needed, assures respectful customer service for all recipients, and provides direct services to food program participants when needed (welcoming participants, collecting intake information, stocking shelves, and assisting clients with shopping)

-• Maintains client database, including data entry and file updates
+• Maintains client records, including data entry and file updates

 • Serves as a community resource around issues of hunger, poverty, and social services